jamnaga/Martingale/README.md

 ## About TFactor <a name = "about_tfactor"></a>

 In order to apply the martingale progression we have to double the bet with each loss, the worst case is the consecutive bets on the losing color.
-In this case we are helped by the TFactor (or simply, Factor T) it represent the maximum number of possible losing attempts with a certain capital: the higher the T, the more chance we have of recovering the amount in loss that is generated when we lose more than once.
+In this case we are helped by the TFactor (or simply, Factor T) it represents the maximum number of possible losing attempts with a certain capital: the higher the T, the more chance we have of recovering the amount in loss that is generated when we lose more than once.

 ## TFactor example <a name = "example"></a>

+_Games played with the game of roulette are considered in the following examples_
 ```
 ===============================
 tbal: Total balance